KillianHull/SFILS/results/README.md

 Average execution time for searching the PATRON table: 0.224 seconds Average execution time for deleting a patron: 0.003 seconds Average execution time for inserting a new patron: 0.0007 seconds

+A log showcasing each feature of the MongoDB app properly functioning is also present.